KelvinHere/book-review-app/README.md

-# Book Review App - Data centric development</h1>
+# Book Review App - Data centric development

-!Remove development server before deploying
+****!Remove development server before deploying****

 Book Review App

-The user is presented with a list of books, they can read and write reviews and have access to links to buy the books they may like.
+A book review app where users can read and write reviews on books, with links to buy these books.
+If a book is not on the app a user can create it.

 * [Live link to site](https://book-review-kelvinhere.herokuapp.com/ 'Heroku live link to app')
 * [This Repository](https://github.com/KelvinHere/book-review-app 'Github repository link')